Jacob-Spiegel/Jacob-Spiegel/_pages/About_Me.md

 ### 2009 to 2013

-In 2013, I obtained my Bachelor of Engineering (B.Eng.) from The State University of New York at Stony Brook in Biomedical Engineering with a focus in Cellular and Molecular Biology.
+In 2013, I obtained my Bachelor of Engineering (B.Eng.) from Stony Brook University (Stony Brook, NY) in Biomedical Engineering with a focus in Cellular and Molecular Biology.
 From 2011 until 2013 I worked in the research lab of Dr. Balaji Sitharaman.

 While in the Sitharaman lab, I worked on several projects involved in generating and utilizing graphene nanoparticles for drug delivery.
 I gained experience working with cancer cell culture.
 My main project focused on designing an alternative exfoliation protocol for producing graphene sheets from graphite.